By Ann Smarty

 “About Us – Single Grain SEO Agency, SEO Marketers, and SEO Consultants”

-Although both sample title tags use all of the 70 characters allotted to this meta tag and use SEO industry related keywords, the good title tag version is a clearly written, compelling option that utilizes possible target keywords in a natural way.
+Although both sample title tags use SEO industry related keywords, the good title tag version is a clearly written, compelling option that utilizes possible target keywords in a natural way.

 The same goes for your meta description.
 Including your target keywords in this field has the added bonus of causing your phrases to be bolded in the natural search results if a search user enters your exact wording into the engine.
 But while this might make you want to include as many keyword variations into a tag as possible, stick to a single phrase in order to prevent possible over-optimization penalties.